Go to page content

 Whitening toothpaste is a popular choice, especially for coffee drinkers.
 However, check with your dentist first.
 Whitening formulas are usually more abrasive in order to wipe stains off the enamel.
 For those with bleeding gum problems, go with antimicrobial ingredients like triclosan.

 Did you know the side-to-side sweeping technique is ineffective at removing plaque?
-According to Dental Research Journal, the horizontal method can cause a gingival recession or the thinning of gum tissues.
+According to Dental Research Journal, the horizontal method can cause gum recession or the thinning of gum tissues.
 There are better and safer brushing techniques at your disposal.

 People with sensitive teeth should try the rolling technique.
 Align the base of the bristles with your gumline and roll the toothbrush away.
 Repeat on each tooth.
 Be mindful of the pressure you’re putting on your teeth.
 Don’t muscle through; focus on being thorough.